 What do I need to bring? – Just wear loose clothes you can move around in and bring a blanket for the meditation/relaxation to keep you toastie…..

-Find out more on the Yoga With Moira Facebook Group here.
+Find out more on by visiting my Yoga With Moira Facebook link.